sendgrid/docs/source/API_Reference/Web_API_v3/teammates.md

 {% warning %}
 **Teammates is currently in beta!**

-SendGrid is releasing the Teammates Beta to users on each pricing plan in phases.
+SendGrid is releasing the Teammates Beta to users in phases.
 If you do not immediately have access to Teammates, you will shortly.
 Stay tuned!
 {% endwarning %}

 * [Retrieve all access requests](#-Retrieve-all-access-requests-GET)